All You Need To Know About POODLE Vulnerability

 Can you detect Poodle attacks on your network?

 You don’t!
 Since the most probable attack setup involves the attacker luring the victim on his network, not yours.

-Although, on the server side, you may want to react on an inordinate amount of requests that fail on a decryption error.
+Although, on the server-side, you may want to react to an inordinate amount of requests that fail on a decryption error.
 Not all server software will log events for such cases, but this should be within the possibilities of any decent IDS system.

 The attack described above requires an SSL 3.0 connection to be established, so disabling the SSL 3.0 protocol in the client or in the server (or both) will completely avoid it.
 If either side supports only SSL 3.0, then all hope is gone, and a serious update required to avoid insecure encryption.
 If SSL 3.0 is neither disabled nor the only possible protocol version, then the attack is possible if the client uses a downgrade dance for interoperability.